rgb-led-matrix/rgb-led-matrix/README.md

 This repository creates a library for top level applications and graphics.
 This repository will be a sub-module to that repository.

 ## Status
 Work in progress.
 Code is licensed under GPL 2.
 (I would like to use GPL 3, but the original is GPL 2.)
 The original code base was https://github.com/hzeller/rpi-rgb-led-matrix.
+This code base has diverged from this code base signifcantly, I went another direction with it.
+Note my changes are also protected under GPL 2.

 There is no warranty for this.
 Work is free to use according to the [GPL 2 license](COPYING).
 I am not responsible or liable for any damages or issues as a result of this in any way.
 User is responsible for all laws and regulations as required.
 Work is AS-IS and it is the respiblity of any user to address any shortages discovered in this code base before using it.